 You are.
 You’re not just pretty, you’re fucking gorgeous.

-Today, you walked by someone and they froze , their heart losing its place in the song of their day, their breath caught in their throat because you were walking by and you carried their whole world in your wake.
+Today, you walked by someone and they froze.
+Their heart lost its place in the song of their day.
+Their breath caught in their throat because you walked by and you carried their whole world in your wake.
 The fierce spirit of their heart crashed through its drum set and leaped off the stage to chase after you screaming, Hey!
-Hey, wait a minute; hey—that’s my world you got there!
+Hey!
+Wait a minute!
+That’s my world you got there!

 But you didn’t hear them.
 Which is cool.
 It’s fine.
 You’re busy.